-The 30-credit Master of Engineering in Additive Manufacturing and Design (MEngAMD) degree program offers graduate students the analytical and practical skills required to digitally design, develop, engineer, analyze, numerically model, optimize, fabricate, and inspect new components and subassemblies using appropriate additive manufacturing and digital design technologies.
+The 30-credit Master of Engineering in Additive Manufacturing and Design (AMD) degree program offers graduate students the analytical and practical skills required to digitally design, develop, engineer, analyze, numerically model, optimize, fabricate, and inspect new components and subassemblies using appropriate additive manufacturing and digital design technologies.

-All MEngAMD students will be required to enroll in five core courses that cover additive manufacturing processes, materials for additive manufacturing, the engineering and scientific foundations of additive manufacturing, design for additive manufacturing, and a hands-on laboratory experience in additive manufacturing.
+All AMD students will be required to enroll in five core courses that cover additive manufacturing processes, materials for additive manufacturing, the engineering and scientific foundations of additive manufacturing, design for additive manufacturing, and laboratory experience in additive manufacturing.

-In addition to the core courses, students will be required to enroll in electives (8 credits) that include design, materials, manufacturing, technical writing, technical presentations, and supply chain, along with enrolling in a seminar course (1 credit, not counted toward the degree).
+In addition to the core courses, students will be required to enroll in electives (9 credits) that include design, materials, manufacturing, technical writing, technical presentations, and supply chain, along with enrolling in a seminar course (1 credit, not counted toward the degree).
 To meet the degree requirements, students will also be required to complete a culminating project that leads to a paper, which will be worth three (3) credits.

-At least eight (8) credit hours in 400- and/or 500-level courses offered with the following designations: EDSGN, E SC, IE, MATSE, or ME.
-Note that EDSGN 596, E SC 596, IE 596, MATSE 596, and ME 596 cannot be used to fulfill this requirement.
+At least eight (8) credit hours in 400- and/or 500-level courses from an approved electives course list maintained by the program.
+Note that EDSGN 596, ESC 596, IE 596, MATSE 596, and ME 596 cannot be used to fulfill this requirement.

 Get the resources you need to make informed decisions about your education.
 Request information on this program and other programs of interest by completing this form.